intel/intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/graph/README.md

 # Windows
 # Install VisualStudio 2022 and open 'Developer PowerShell for VS 2022'
 # make sure your path is in intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/graph folder
-# You can't use from_pretrain API if you build llm runtime with these cmds
 mkdir build
 cd build
 cmake ..